voteit-top/voteit/docs/pet.md

 You dont have to feed you pet, since they are not normal pet :). but if you feed them, they can increase power by 1 every 12 hours, and cost your 5VOTEIT.
 # Bind Gem to Pet
 You can bind you gem to your pet, then your pet will own the power of gem.
 Note:when your pet is bought, that will includes all binded gems.
+# your pets can FARM
+Your powered pets can farm VOTEIT. the rewards are dynamicly starting from 2VOTEIT/block. your rewards will depending on total powers of your pets. so, feeding your pet and binding gem to pet are worth to do